Bible Prophecies That Eventually Came True

 The third of the major prophets is Ezekiel, whose self-titled book of prophecy contains a series of six visions so trippy that some people claim them as evidence that UFOs have been visiting the Earth since ancient times.
 Ezekiel lived during the time of the Babylonian exile that Jeremiah warned against, and portions of his prophecies promise the end of the captivity and the restoration of Jerusalem and its temple.
 The middle chapters of his prophecies, however, contain warnings of destruction against foreign nations.
 (This isn't an uncommon theme in biblical prophecy.
 Isaiah and Jeremiah spent quite a while on this topic as well, basically going page by page through an atlas and cursing everyone they saw).

-Skeptics argue, of course, that these interpretations are a stretch, as neither Tyre or Egypt were left the smoldering ruins promised by Ezekiel.
+Skeptics argue, of course, that these interpretations are a stretch, as neither Tyre nor Egypt were left the smoldering ruins promised by Ezekiel.
 In fact, Tyre made peace with Babylon, and the specific claims that Egypt would lie empty for 40 years never happened.
 But prophetic interpretation can be, uh, a dicey proposition.

 Prophets predict the restoration of Israel

 The latter chapters of Ezekiel promise that Jerusalem and its temple will be rebuilt and the people who'd been scattered will be brought back home.
 The middle chapters of Jeremiah promise restoration for Israel and Judah.
-While some would argue that these prophecies were predicting the post-Exilic Second Temple period of Judah, some, like One Place ministries, argue that this references the modern state of Israel, which portends the approaching end times.
+While some would argue that these prophecies were predicting the post-Exilic Second Temple period of Judah, some argue that this references the modern state of Israel, which portends the approaching end times.
 For Jews, that would include the Messianic Age, and for Christians, that would include the Second Coming of Christ.
-Whatever you believe (or don't) about Jewish or Christian eschatology, it's certainly true that some prophets said Israel would exist again, and it currently does.

 Daniel's prophecies about a succession of empires